 You'll love the Mediterranean twist to this shrimp pasta salad, loaded with chopped veggies, avocados, fresh herbs, and a bright lemony dressing.
 Be sure to watch the video above to see how I make it.

-- ¼ cup lemon juice + 1 tsp lemon zest
+- ¼ cup lemon juice + 1 teaspoon lemon zest

 - ⅓ cup extra virgin olive oil (I used Early Harvest Greek extra virgin olive oil)